AdarshSharma24/3-in-1_Bot/README.md

-# 3-in-1 Drone: An Educational Robotics Toy
+# 3-in-1 Bot: An Educational Robotics Toy

 ## Introduction
 Welcome to the **3-in-1 Drone** project!
 This innovative toy is designed to **spark curiosity** in children and beginners, making learning about **electronics, robotics, and sustainability** both fun and engaging.
 It provides an interactive way for users to explore **STEM (Science, Technology, Engineering, and Mathematics)** concepts while enjoying a **safe and exciting** play experience.